icdm-extract/extract/README.md

 ### Short version

-We take in a multivariate time series containing some unknown repeating pattern and return all the places the pattern happens.
+We take in a multivariate time series containing some unknown repeating pattern and return all the places where the pattern happens.

 ### Long version